Costume drama gives us Mexican history, Hollywood style

 There is also another category, what we might call semi-Westerns, when gringos go south of the border and get involved in Mexican revolutions.
 Robert Mitchum did that a lot (The Wonderful Country, Bandido, Villa Rides) and movies like Vera Cruz, Wings of the Hawk, Duck, You Sucker (or whatever you want to call it) or Bullet for the General are in this class.
 Many Pancho Villa stories had a gringo in there somewhere, to ‘justify’ Hollywoodism.
 Look at And Starring Pancho Villa as Himself, Viva Villa!, Pancho Villa, and so on.

 But gringoless American films about old Mexico are really more historical costume dramas.
 Viva Zapata! is a first class movie, with horses and guns, filmed in Texas (the Mexican authorities were unhappy with the treatment of Zapata and didn’t want it shot there), starring Marlon Brando and Anthony Quinn, directed by Elia Kazan for Fox and written by John Steinbeck.
+Very American.
 But it isn’t a Western.
-Still, we have a very liberal interpretation of what constitutes a Western on this blog, so farewell, purists, have a nice day; we're going to watch Juarez.
+Still, we have a very liberal interpretation of what constitutes a Western on this blog, so bye for now, purists, have a nice day; we're going to watch Juarez.

 Wilhelm Dieterle (1893 – 1972) was born and died in Germany but is thought of as a Hollywood film director.
 He came to the United States when he was 37, in 1930, and put his talents to work for Warners.
 He had long been an actor in and director of European films and had worked under Paul Leni, FW Murnau, Conrad Veidt, Emil Jannings and other luminaries of German expressionist cinema.
 At Warners he specialized in biopics and made films about Madame Du Barry, Louis Pasteur and Emile Zola, the last two with Paul Muni in the lead (Paul probably passed on the first one).
 It seemed natural that Dieterle and Muni should have a go at Juárez next.